mjambon/thoughts/src/definitions/definitions.md

 synonyms: causation, cause, causes, effect, effects

-A property of a [model] characterized by the successful prediction of an [temporal data point] from another temporal data point.
+A property of a [model] characterized by the successful prediction of a [temporal data point] from another temporal data point.
 The input data point is
 called a cause while the prediction is called the effect.